 HOME OCCUPATION.
 The use of a dwelling unit on the same lot for a commercial activity that is clearly subordinate to the principal use of the dwelling unit for residential purposes.
-Home occupations are an accessory use to a residential primary use and do not allow customers to come to and from.

 HORIZONTAL SURFACE.
 A horizontal plane 150 feet above the established airport elevation, the perimeter of which in plan coincides with the perimeter of the horizontal zone.